ckeditor/ckeditor4-docs/docs/guide/plugin_sdk/sample/README.md

 		}
 	});

-All CKEditor plugins are created by using the {@linkapi CKEDITOR.plugins.add CKEDITOR.plugins.add} method.
+All CKEditor 4 plugins are created by using the {@linkapi CKEDITOR.plugins.add CKEDITOR.plugins.add} method.
 This method should contain the plugin name &mdash; `'timestamp'` &mdash; and the plugin logic placed inside the {@linkapi CKEDITOR.pluginDefinition#init init} function that is called upon the initialization of the editor instance.

 Additionally, since we are going to define a toolbar button, the `icons` property is set, including the name of the icon file (important: matching the **button name**, in lowercase).

 ## Creating an Editor Command

-It is customary for CKEditor plugins to define an editor command that performs an action associated with them.
-The command should be defined inside the `init` function in order to be created upon the initialization of a CKEditor instance.
+It is customary for CKEditor 4 plugins to define an editor command that performs an action associated with them.
+The command should be defined inside the `init` function in order to be created upon the initialization of a CKEditor 4 instance.

-In this case we are going to use the {@linkapi CKEDITOR.editor.addCommand CKEDITOR.editor.addCommand} method to define the `insertTimestamp` command that will insert the current date and time into CKEditor:
+In this case we are going to use the {@linkapi CKEDITOR.editor.addCommand CKEDITOR.editor.addCommand} method to define the `insertTimestamp` command that will insert the current date and time into CKEditor 4:

 	editor.addCommand( 'insertTimestamp', {
 		exec: function( editor ) {